Emjay-19/Amazon-Product-Review-Analysis-2/README.md

 group by Ship_Mode
 order by TotalShippingCost desc
 ```
+**Insight:** Optimize logistics and renegotiate contracts with shipping partners if needed.

-6. To customers and product purchased
+6. Top customers and product purchased
 ```SQL
 SELECT top 5 Customer_Name, SUM(Sales) AS
 TotalSales